wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 because in order to ensure the atomicity of a series of modifications, NVM writes generally require logging or shadow mapping in order to re-apply the series of writes or undo a partial change after a system crash.
 Write orderings between the log entry and the write entry must be enforced to guarantee the recoverability of the operation, e.g. for undo logging, the undo log entry must be written into the NVM before the corresponding dirty block.
+In the meantime, the processor can only wait until the store buffer is drained before the log write is persisted.
+This not only doubles the traffic to the NVM, but also forces the processor to stall, which puts the write operation at the critical path of execution.
+Deduplication eliminates some